johnaziz57/template-antlr-rules/Readme.md

         }
 }
 ```
-- [ ] Handle if the one clause helper is dynamic.
-We may need to find a way to exclude `else`
+- [x] ~Handle if the one clause helper is dynamic.
+We may need to find a way to exclude `else`~ used triple curly brackets
 ```
 {
     "type": "PML",